 The first report for 1947 was in May when Annie Armitage sent a letter to the Holmfirth Police Court enclosing £1.
 She was the daily help at Moyra Cottage and there were two summonses against her for keeping dogs without a licence.
 She said she hoped the amount would be enough but, if not, she promised to send more.
 P.C.Williamson stated that when he saw the defendant she said that she had not had much work lately but had managed to take out a licence.

-A mother of eight children was fined £15 at Holmfirth Magistrates Court in September when she was found guilty of receiving 4 sheets, 2 bath towels, 2 hand towels, 2 pillow cases and 2 table cloths stolen from Deanhouse Hospital.
+A mother of eight children was fined £15 at Holmfirth Magistrates Court in September when she was found guilty of receiving four sheets, two bath towels, two hand towels, two pillow cases and two table cloths stolen from Deanhouse Hospital.
 The woman, Mrs. Annie Jackson, 53, of Crusbrough, pleaded not guilty and said she had been assured the items were not stolen.
 Two former maids at Deanhouse Hospital, Sheila Yates, 18, and Rose Ann Day, 17, pleaded not guilty of stealing the articles valued at £8 and of giving them to Mrs. Jackson.
 They were both fined £2 each.

 There were two minor incidents early in 1949.
 The first was in January when a large tree in the churchyard was blown down by a gale and blocked New Road until it could be cut up and removed.
 In March the Holmfirth Fire Brigade were called out to deal with a chimney fire at the home of Mr.E.Jones of 13, Outlane.
 It was extinguished in a few minutes with no damage done.